Red-necked Phalarope

 Location: Loch of Funzie, Fetlar, Shetland

-Return to: Waders or Birds or Gallery
+Return to: Phalaropes or Waders or Gallery

-Also in: Waders
+Also in: Phalaropes

 Grey Phalarope